-How do you know which kind of tracker to get?
-Review these features to see what device may best suit your needs and interests.
+How do you know what kind of activity tracker to get?
+Review these features to see which device may best suit your needs and interests.

 - Ease of use.
-Although some pedometers have more features and require more setup than do others, most are quite simple to use.
-Just clip it on and go, resetting the steps to zero each day when you start over.
+Although some activity trackers have more features and require more setup than do others, most are quite simple to use.
+After you've set up the device, just strap it on your wrist and go.

 - Accuracy.
-Most pedometers are generally accurate and reliable at counting basic steps.
-If you want a higher level of precision, however, you probably want an activity tracker.
+Most activity trackers are generally accurate and reliable at counting basic steps.

 - Display.
 Look for a device with a display that you can read in different types of lighting, especially if you'll be using it both indoors and outdoors.